1195 North Ave,

 Wykagyl Country Club is one of the many underappreciated gems located in Westchester County, just a few miles to the north of New York City.
 Surrounded by the likes of Winged Foot, Quaker Ridge, Westchester Country Club, Sleepy Hollow and dozens of other renowned layouts, this hilly course more than holds its own.
 Originally laid out by Lawrence Van Etten in 1905, the course has been tweaked several times since by a who’s who of American golf course architects, including Donald Ross, A.W.
 Tilllinghast, Robert Trent Jones Sr., Arthur Hills and most recently, the team of Ben Crenshaw and Bill Coore who recently renovated many of the greens and tee boxes, added 30 bunkers, removed numerous large trees whose branches had encroached toward the fairways over the past 100 years and made the sloping approach to the 18th hole less severe.
 The 18th (playing as the ninth for the LPGA pros) was the scene of an unlikely triple bogey for Annika Sorenstam in 2006 when her approach shots twice hit the green near the flag and each time spun back down the slope to her feet 60 yards from the green.
 Wykagyl has hosted numerous matches from Harry Vardon and Ted Ray in 1913 to PGA events in the 1940s and 50s won by Bobby Locke, Robert DeVincenzo and Sam Snead and LPGA events from 1961 until 2007 with winners such as Betsey King, Nancy Lopez, Annika Sorenstam, Paula Creamer and Lorena Ochoa.
 The first golf tournament aired on US Network Television was the PGA Round Robin at Wykagyl in 1949.

-The 8th and 15th are each right to left doglegs form elevated tee boxes.
-At only 362 yards the 8th can be birdied with a good tee shot, while 15 at 452 yards is the no.1 handicap hole on the course and a very tough par.
+The 8th and 15th are each right to left doglegs from elevated tee boxes.
+At only 341 yards the 15th can be birdied with a good tee shot, while #8 at 446 yards is a very tough par four.
 Bunkers and high fescue protect the left side of the fairway, requiring a great tee shot to cut the corner.
 However, even if you clear the bunkers and fescue, a 200-year-old oak tree may still block the approach to the green unless you made it to the center of the fairway.

 The 5th, 6th and 18th each start from elevated tee boxes and end at elevated greens, but that’s where the similarity ends.
 The 5th has a wide fairway area but requires that the tee shot be placed on the left side in order to have a shot at the small green guarded by bunkers left and right, The 6th is a 528-yard par five with a right to left dogleg with a burn running down the right side and thick rough and a steep hill on the left.
 The approach is best made from the right side of the fairway to a green whose distance is difficult to gauge due to the 60-foot rise and landing area in front of the green.
-The par five 9th requires a tee shot up hill which will likely leave a blind second shot to a landing area that overlooks the beautiful clubhouse (the LPGA play this hole as the 18th).Wykagyl is a wonderful traditional course in a beautiful setting amidst mature trees and hills with rocky outcroppings.
+The par five 9th requires a tee shot up hill which will likely leave a blind second shot to a landing area that overlooks the beautiful clubhouse (the LPGA play this hole as the 18th).Wykagyl is a wonderfully traditional course in a beautiful setting amidst mature trees and hills with rocky outcroppings.
 Almost every hole is memorable and challenging.
 If you can find a member to get you on the course don’t miss the opportunity.
-Wykagyl is rated among the Top 10 best courses in Westchester by the Metropolitan Golf Association magazine and has been rated in the Top 100 classic courses (i.e. built before 1960) in the U.S. by Golf Week magazine.

 The 18 holes at Wykagyl are really wonderful (Whippoorwill is also another hugely underrated course in New York) and changing the routing would only improve the flow.